What Business Licenses & Permits are Needed in Michigan?

 Also see: Steps to starting a business in Michigan

-Business License – There is no general state of Michigan business license, however many cities require businesses to be licensed in order to operate.
+There is no general state of Michigan business license, however, many cities require businesses to be licensed to operate.
 Rules for business registration vary depending on location and what the business does.
-Below are a few cities that have licensing requirements.
+Below are a few cities that have local business license requirements.

 Detroit – In order to open a business in Detroit, a Certificate of Occupancy is required from the Zoning Division before operating a business out of a building.
 After the building is approved for use, a Business License is required from the Business License Center.